puentebravo/python-flask-newsfeed/README.md

-# python-flask-practice
+# Python Newsfeed
-An educational project focusing on refactoring a node.js backend into python/flask
+Code refactor of a Node.js powered social news site into Python